 What is a Weihnachtsmann?

-The Weihnachtsmann is the German equivalent of Santa Claus.
-He is a man dressed in a red suit who delivers presents to children on Christmas eve.
+The Weihnachtsmann is the German equivalent of Father Christmas.
+He is a man dressed in a red suit who delivers presents to children on Christmas Eve.

 What is a Christbaum?